TusharMahata/Footballer_Classifier/README.md

-# Footballer Recognizer
+# Footballer Classifier

 ## Introduction

-Welcome to the Footballer Recognizer project!
+Welcome to the Footballer Classifier project!
 This project focuses on classifying images of football celebrities using machine learning.
 The dataset comprises various images obtained from the internet, covering 7 classes with a total of 673 images.
 The data preprocessing involves face and eye detection using Haar Cascade Classifiers, generating cropped images, and applying wavelet transformation for feature extraction.

 ## Dataset